Vic-Orlands/pulseguard/README.md

-# PulseGuard Landing
+# PulseGuard

 ## Overview

-PulseGuard(AppLog) is a full-stack observability and telemetry platform for modern cloud applications.
+PulseGuard is a full-stack observability and telemetry platform for modern cloud applications.
 It integrates structured logging, distributed tracing, and metrics collection into a unified observability pipeline using OpenTelemetry and Grafana's ecosystem (Loki, Tempo, Prometheus, and Grafana).

 ---